tableau/tableau-viz-lwc/README.md

 ## Add the Tableau Visualization component to an App

-After you have successfully deployed or pushed the `tableau-viz-lwc` component to your scratch org, Developer Edition Hub, or Trailhead Playground, or after you have installed the Beta version of the Tableau Viz LWC, you can use the component to add a Tableau viz to your App.
+After you have successfully deployed or pushed the `tableau-viz-lwc` component to your scratch org, Developer Edition Hub, or Trailhead Playground, or after you have installed the beta version of the Tableau Viz LWC, you can use the component to add a Tableau viz to your App.

 1. From the App Launcher (![App Launcher](./assets/salesforce_icon-applauncher-large.jpg 'App Launcher')), find and select **Sales** (or any other App that provides page where you can embed the Tableau Lightning Web Component).